Pingasmaster/archInstall/README.md

 A Graphical User Interface, just as the name says, is made to be easier than a terminal for the average user; you probably don't want be stuck with the terminal for everyday tasks (unless you are a nerdy geek just as me), so bear with me just a little more and your hard earned arch system will be ready.

 Even if you don't known what a GUI is, I encourage you to stop your install here and to go search what is a gui, and see which one you do prefer.
 If you are too lazy, or don't wanna be adventurous, just follow my steps.
-But any other website will tell you very wel how to install a gui, so just search `install gui arch linux` and follow their steps.
+But any other website will tell you very well how to install a gui, so just search `install gui arch linux` and follow their steps.

 My favourite GUI when i'm lazy is gnome, beacause it is beautifull without doing anything.
 But the most personnalisableby far is KDE, so choose what you want.